govtmirror/cybergis-client-examples/1.0/logistics/README.md

 ## Description

-The Logistics CyberGIS client application allows users to quickly browse and search over logistics information, such as ports, airports, etc.  The client application pulls data directly from WFP.
+The Logistics CyberGIS client application allows users to quickly browse and search over logistics information, such as ports, airports, etc.  The client application pulls data directly from WFP's GeoNode (see [http://geonode.wfp.org](http://geonode.wfp.org)).

 **Template**